ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 #### Paradigm MultiFaucet

 [Paradigm's MultiFaucet](https://faucet.paradigm.xyz/) is an easy way to get ETH on many different testnets at the same time.
-One of those networks is Goerli.
+One of those networks is Optimism Goerli.

 #### Goerli Faucet